 The LEA has internalized this feedback and embraced it within the development of the 2024/2025 Local Control Accountability Plan.
 The goals included in this LCAP are aligned to the state priorities and a majority of the metrics are required but the actions and services are inspired by our educational partners.
+Within the actions and services, we have included facility improvements; field trips and extracurricular activities; enhanced, extended, and hands-on learning opportunities; improved technology; career education and vocational training; and improved support for student subgroups.

-Goal # Description Type of Goal

-1 Ensure all students have access to equitable conditions of learning by providing and investing in highly qualified staff, well-maintained facilities and equipment, as well as robust standards-aligned instructional materials and resources.
+Goal # Description Type of Goal 1 Ensure all students have access to equitable conditions of learning by providing and investing in highly qualified staff, well-maintained facilities and equipment, as well as robust standards-aligned instructional materials and resources.
 Broad Goal

-Ctata Dria ritios addrossed by this goal